mendix/docs/refguide7/phone-profile.md

 title: "Phone Profile"
 space: "Mendix 7 Reference Guide"
 parent: "navigation-before-72"
-description: "Describes usage of the Phone profile in a Mendix app."
+description: "Describes usage of the Phone profile in a Mendix app for Mendix versions 7.0 and 7.1."
 ---

 <div class="alert alert-info">{% markdown %}